If you’ve ever considered getting eyelash extensions, you may have wondered if they’re worth the investment.

 Just brush them gently with a toothbrush and avoid rubbing your eyes, and your extensions will last for weeks.

-Speaking of maintenance, there is one thing that you need to be careful about if you have eyelash extension i.e showering,
+Speaking of maintenance, there is one thing that you need to be careful about if you have eyelash extensions, i.e cleaning and showering.

 Yes, you can.
-But this comes with strings attached.
+But this comes with strings attached, and you should keep the aftercare in mind.

 While you can shower with your lash extensions on, make sure that you do not get them wet in the first 48 hours.